Guidance for Resuming Human Subjects Research

 - The number of required research personnel present during the interaction with the subject(s) should be limited to the minimum required to perform or assist with the interaction.

-- If research subjects do not have the required PPE recommended by Environmental Health and Safety’s Guidelines for Safe Research During COVID-19 Pandemic, such PPE must be provided by the researcher to the research participant.
-Subjects should wash their hands before and after a research interaction and wear an appropriate face covering.
+- If research subjects do not have the required PPE recommended by Environmental Health and Safety’s Guidelines for Safe Research During COVID-19 Pandemic, such PPE must be provided by the researcher to the research subject(s).

 Category #3: In-person research that necessitates close interaction of research subjects with the research team or equipment.